ccao-data/data-architecture/dbt/models/shared_columns.md

 ## dci

 {% docs shared_column_dci %}
-Distressed Communities Index from the Economic Innovation Group
+Distressed Communities Index from the Economic Innovation Group.

 Unit of observations is Zip Code.
 Year refers to year of download.
 {% enddocs %}